 The Local Control Funding Formula (LCFF) was adopted in California for public education in 2013.
 This plan allocates funds based on specific student needs and allows maximum flexibility at the local district level.

 As part of LCFF, school districts now develop, adopt and update a three-year plan called the LCAP.
 Part of the development of the LCAP includes garnering input and feedback from community stakeholder groups, staff, parents and students.
-The LCAP has eight components that are identified here from the California State PTA website.
+The LCAP has eight components that are identified here by the California State PTA website.

 The LCAP plan is the roadmap of the Excellence through Equity plan approved by the SMMUSD Board of Education in 2016.
 The Board of Education and district leadership under the direction of Superintendent Dr. Ben Drati are working to achieve educational and extracurricular access and equity for all students.

 Local Control and Accountability Plan Infographic 23-24 - English

 Local Control and Accountability Plan Infographic 23-24 - Spanish

 Local Control and Accountability Plan Annual Update 23-24 - English

 Local Control and Accountability Plan Annual Update 23-24 - Spanish